 3. I competed in freestyle aerials in skiing and was going for the 1988 Olympics in Calgary.
 Former team mate Melanie Pelanek, from Winter Park, got the spot and won the Gold Medal.
 Go Freestyle Team USA!

 4. I was an exchange student in Barcelona, Spain and Cordova, Argentina.
-Thanks to my host families there.
 I love the Latin culture!

-7. While my son's athletic ability in golf, skiing, soccer, fly fishing inspires and amazes me, it was his speech at WILD9, 9th World Wilderness Congress in Merida, Mexico that has so far made me proudest of him.
-Now he is declaring a life path of being a pro golfer-extremely tough emotional road.
+7. While my son's athletic ability in golf, skiing, soccer, fly fishing, golf inspires and amazes me, it was his speech at WILD9, 9th World Wilderness Congress in Merida, Mexico that he turned into an ECO Rap anthem called ECO Friendly for WILD10 so far made me proudest of him.
+His rap duo M.C.D.T. performed at TEDxYBC and TEDxVailWomen 2013.
 Go McKenzy!
-He also won a Jefferson award and Ashoka's Technology 4 a Better World national competition.
-Now he is coding the first teen TEDxHomer app-at 15.
+He also won a Jefferson Award and Ashoka's Technology 4 a Better World national competition.
+He coded the first teen TEDxHomer app-at 15.

-8. I am a grandmother to both a 19 year old and a 9 year old.
+8. I am a grandmother to Jay-20 and Will-10 and a Minecraft genius.